Why is my pond leaking / losing water?

 If fish are in less than 30cm (1 foot) of water you should net over to protect them from birds and cats.
 If the water drops much lower you will need to move the fish to temporary quarters to allow the pool to be repaired.
 If you are topping up in the meantime, use a tap water conditioner to remove harmful chlorine.

 Contact Us if you need more advice.
-We can supply temporary fish vats in our local area if necessary, and arrange to repair most types of liner with appropriate glues and sealants.
+We can arrange to repair most types of liner with appropriate glues and sealants.